dentsucreativeuk/dev-standards/Coding/General.md

 Individual lines **should not** exceed 80 characters in length, and **must not** exceed 100 characters in length.

 ### Exceptions
 1. Language-specific guidance may override the guidance in this document.
-Please read the standards document for the language you intend to code in, if it exists.
+Please read the standards document for the language being written, if it exists.

 2. If a file is using another intentation rule and was not created by our team the indentation used within the file should not be changed.